-Once checked-in through the gate barriers you can take the Intercity train to Amsterdam Central (direction Alkmaar, Enkhuizen or Den Helder) which normally depart from platform 4, 5 or 6.
+Once checked-in through the gate barriers you can take the Intercity train to Amsterdam Central (direction Alkmaar, Enkhuizen, Den Helder or Schagen) which normally depart from platform 4, 5 or 6.

 The service runs up to 4x hourly and the trip takes about 1 hour and 18 minutes.
 The train stops at Den Bosch, Utrecht and Amsterdam Amstel before arriving at Amsterdam Central station.

 The first service departs around 0530 (weekdays), 0700 (Sat) and 0730 (Sun).
 The last train leaves Eindhoven at around 2330 although there are hourly (slower) night trains running on Friday and Saturday nights.
 Printed yellow timetable boards can be found at the station or check the ns.nl website.

 Be aware that the NS double decker Intercity trains on the route are not very convenient if you are carrying large suitcases – to reach the carriage you have to navigate stairs and the overhead racks are tiny!
 However you can find storage space on the floor between some opposing seats.
 Alternatively, just stay in the compartment near the doors – but don’t leave your luggage unattended.

 For travel from Eindhoven to Amsterdam Schiphol airport there is a separate half-hourly direct service available during the day.
 It stops at Den Bosch, Utrecht, Amsterdam Bijlmer ArenA and Amsterdam Zuid – it does not go to Amsterdam Central.

 One thing to watch out for is that engineering maintenance work at weekends can occasionally close part of the Eindhoven-Den Bosch-Utrecht-Amsterdam rail line.